cedar124/doAnCoSo1-webBanLaptop/README.md

 # doAnCoSo1-webBanLaptop
 Hi~
 </br>
-<h1>the project is now completed, it was a fun learning experience.
-Hopefully my career take off from here, and good luck to you, reader. </h1>
+<h2>the project is now completed, it was a fun learning experience.
+Hopefully my career take off from here, and good luck to you, reader. </h2>
 </br>
 Admin Account:
 - Email: admin@webLaptop.com
 - Pass: Admin@123?
 </br>
 Remember to change the connection string before running, the app will automatically create the db with an Admin account.
+Also the planning and document branch is no longer active, do not use that.
 </br>
 This is an ASP.NET 8.0 MVC with MS SQL Server ecommerce webapp, with boostrap as frontend </br> </br> </br> </br> </br>
 ASP.NET Core 8.0 MVC